drkameleon/rosetta.art/README.md

 #### Fields

 - `\language` - programming language name
-- `\content` - raw solution wikitext
 - `\code` - array of extracted code blocks (from `<syntaxhighlight>` tags)
 - `\output` - extracted output text (from `{{out}}` section)

 > [!TIP]
 > All task data is lazily loaded and cached!
-The first call to `content()`, `solutions()`, etc. fetches and parses the content, then subsequent calls use the cached data. 😉
+The first call to `\content`, `\solutions`, etc. fetches and parses the content, then subsequent calls use the cached data. 😉

-> [!TIP]
-> Code blocks and output are automatically extracted during solution initialization - no need to call separate methods!

 <hr/>